jtp184/inkblot/README.md

 rake install
 ```

+For help setting up your pi for use with this gem, check out the [RASPI_SETUP](https://jtp184.github.io/inkblot/files/RASPI_SETUP_md.html) instructions.

 ## Hardware

 This gem was developed using Waveshare's [2.7 inch e-Paper HAT](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT) on the Raspberry Pi 3+ and 4.
 Component aspect ratios and button pinouts are based on this screen size, but you can override them with module level writers.
 Be sure to set these before using any of the relevant functions.